2018ik/2018ik.github.io/_wiki/psalms_chapters.markdown

 >Whom do I have in heaven but You? / And besides You there is nothing I desire on earth. / My flesh and my heart fail, / But God is the rock of my heart and my portion forever.

 \-Psalm 73:25-26

+## Psalm 110

+This chapter has one of the highest revelations of Christ in the Bible.
+These verses have been quoted directly more than twenty times in the NT, and twenty more times indirectly.
+The highest place in the universe is at the right hand of God, where the Lord is now.